Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2021-05-18

 Out now: Yoast SEO 16.3!
 This release helps you with one of the key aspects of modern SEO: Structured data.
 Yoast SEO 16.3 comes with a lot of enhancements for the Schema.org implementation.
 You can now enhance your personal profile in Schema, for instance!
-Read more about what’s new in Yoast SEO 16.3 in [https://yoa.st/release-16-3](our release post)!
+Read more about what’s new in Yoast SEO 16.3 in [our release post](https://yoa.st/release-16-3)!

 #### Enhancements